There are two popular approaches:

-A bold claim perhaps, but the Australian technology sector has produced world-class solutions for years in may fields, from the Black Box Flight Recorder to Gene Shears to Quantum Computing.
+A bold claim perhaps, but the Australian technology sector has produced world-class solutions in many fields for years, from the Black Box Flight Recorder to Gene Shears to Quantum Computing.
 Yet, these and many other breakthroughs were made with little support from federal or state governments.

-For these and other reasons, most hi-tech start-ups try to go it alone, and we’ve seen spectacular successes like pioneers Cochlear and ResMed and, more recently, Atlassian.
+Despite lack of support at every government level, we’ve seen spectacular successes with pioneers like Cochlear and ResMed and, more recently, Atlassian.
 It’s instructive that Atlassian chose the US stock market for its highly successful IPO.
 Maybe because many Aussie investors are reluctant to back a local software company or any Aussie technology vendor.
 More Here from Atlassian founder Mike Cannon-Brooks.

 A biotech client of ours listed first on the ASX and then on the NASDAQ, after finding it couldn’t attract enough investors in Australia.
 The situation

 is even worse for software companies: ‘… there are no solely software-based companies listed on the ASX,’ says Alex Louey, co-founder of Appscore.

 ‘In the US they are a dime a dozen.’
 That’s the state of affairs Down Under.